launchableinc/hands-on-lab/HANDSON0.md

 # Lab 0.
 Prerequisites

-The followings are prerequisites for this workshop:
+The following are prerequisites for this workshop:

-1. Make sure you are compliant with internal policies to let CloudBees process your source code.
-We do not store your source code, and your source code is not used to train any AI models.
+1. Look into your internal infosec policies and make sure you can let CloudBees process your source code during this workshop.
+Note we do not store your source code, nor are they used to train any AI models.
 See [data privacy and protection policy](https://www.launchableinc.com/docs/resources/policies/data-privacy-and-protection/) for more details.

 1. You need a computer with `git`, `python`, and `java` installed.